deficollective/defiscan/src/content/protocols/uniswap-v2-ethereum.md

 ## Upgradeability

-The Uniswap V2 protocol allows governance via the GovernorBravoDelegator contract to manage parameters such as fees through the FeeToSetter and Timelock contracts.
-While these permissions enable fee management and address updates, the core contracts (UniswapV2Factory, UniswapV2Pair) are not upgradable, ensuring no entity can alter core functionalities, pause trades, or disrupt protocol behavior.
+The Uniswap V2 protocol allows UNI token holders to update certain fee parameters through an on-chain governance process.
+These updates enable the token holders to activate and deactivate protocol fees and to change the recipient of such fees.

+Apart from these fee parameters, the protocol's contracts are immutable.
+No party is able to pause, revert trade execution, or otherwise change the behavior of the protocol.

 > Upgradeabillity score: L